smertcanyilmaz/javascript_mini_projects/color_flipper/README.md

-[You can view the project here] (https://snazzy-longma-c03db0.netlify.app)
+You can view the project here [Click Me](https://snazzy-longma-c03db0.netlify.app/)